-The Association, together with the network of the Federal State, Ministries, asministartions, cities, institutions, scientific institutes and museums, educational institutions, associations, and interested private citizens as well as representatives from the public, political, cultural life, nationally and internationally, will continue to develop, coordinate and prepare a more consistent presentation of the Jewish heritage in the ShUM-cities and plan projects as well as certain measures.
+The Association, including institutions of the Federal State, Ministries, cities' administrations, universities, research institutes, museums, educational institutions and interested private citizens as well as representatives from the public, political, cultural life, nationally and internationally, will continue to develop, coordinate and prepare a more consistent presentation of the Jewish heritage in the ShUM-Sites and plan projects as well as certain measures.

 One priority of the Association is the development of the Managementplan, which forms together with the nomination dossier the World Heritage application forwarded to UNESCO in 2020.

 To more prominently present the unique Ashkenazic Jewish heritage of the cities of Worms, Speyer, und Mainz and make them better known world-wide.

 To develop a basic framework for preserving, exploiting, and presenting the ShUM-Sites for the future - together with experts and various networks.
 This includes amongst others things:

 - Structural, historical and art-historical development, exploitation, and preservation of the monuments,

 - Establishing core and buffer zones around the monuments,

 - Communication, Marketing & Corporate Identity,

 This in turn means: